eternal-flame-AD/vds-yumechi-top/docs/research-pages/20209-week4-ipipe-primer.md

 of those are on the IDT wishlist with an `-opt` appended to the end of the name.

 I would definitely consider mutating the gBLOCKs sequence to make them more PCRable.

+### The Uncertainty of Tm

+Looks like there is not a very precise way to calculate the exact value of Tm, as it is affected by multiple environmental factors that are hard to be all accounted for.
+Maybe consider using a gradient PCR protocol if the initial PCR did not yield good results.

 ### Use of Bioinformatics tools